elixir-lsp/elixir-ls/README.md

 ## Acknowledgements and related projects

-ElixirLS isn't the first frontend-independent server for Elixir language support.
-The original was [Alchemist Server](https://github.com/tonini/alchemist-server/), which powers the [Alchemist](https://github.com/tonini/alchemist.el) plugin for Emacs.
-Another project, [Elixir Sense](https://github.com/elixir-lsp/elixir_sense), builds upon Alchemist and powers the [Elixir plugin for Atom](https://github.com/msaraiva/atom-elixir) as well as another VS Code plugin, [VSCode Elixir](https://github.com/fr1zle/vscode-elixir).
-ElixirLS uses Elixir Sense for several code insight features.
+ElixirLS incorporates code intelligence providers that were originally developed in [Elixir Sense](https://github.com/elixir-lsp/elixir_sense) and still uses this library for lower lever operations.
+Other prior work includes [Alchemist Server](https://github.com/tonini/alchemist-server/), [Elixir plugin for Atom](https://github.com/msaraiva/atom-elixir), [VSCode Elixir](https://github.com/fr1zle/vscode-elixir).
 Credit for those projects goes to their respective authors.

 ## License

 ElixirLS source code is released under Apache License 2.0.

 See [LICENSE](LICENSE) for more information.

+ElixirLS includes parts of other projects, please see the respective licenses which apply to them.